Tracking Battery Life with Memfault

 MCU & Embedded Linux

-For MCU & Embedded Linux projects, we receive the metric representing the battery charge level drop over the course of the heartbeat interval for all devices.
+For MCU & Embedded Linux projects, we receive the metric representing the battery state of charge drop over the course of the Heartbeat interval for all devices.
 Below, we create a chart for this metric.

 In the next section, we'll talk about how to use this chart.